Kyuyrii/icon-theme-elementary-snap/README.md

 # icon-theme-elementary
-A Snap that allows you to use Elementary icons in Snap apps
+A Snap that allows you to use elementary and elementary-xfce icons in Snap apps